 The Computer Science program produces graduates with a broad understanding of both computing principles and computing practice.
 The program emphasizes the fundamental computing models through the design and analysis of algorithms and software.
 Students are also given a foundational understanding of computer architecture.
-Included in the program is coursework in a computing application area outside of Computer Science, such as business or mathematics.
+Included in the program is the opportunity to concentrate on a specific sub-discipline of Computer Science.